 RCEA COVID-19 Information

 RCEA has also cancelled all public, face-to-face workshops and events until further notice.
+Watch our Events page for online webinars and workshops.
 Our Board of Directors and Community Advisory meetings are available online.
 Options for viewing and participating, including submitting public comments, are being posted on our Board of Directors page and our Community Advisory Committee page.

 Below is the latest COVID 19 Protocol from RCEA.
 Non-residential and public customers and RCEA agree to follow the COVID-19 protocols listed.
 These protocols are subject to change.